-The fiscal impact of this provision is not currently known and will depend on the extent to which additional municipalities enact LOTs.
+The fiscal impact of this provision is not currently known and will depend on the extent to which municipalities enact additional LOTs.
 Of the total additional revenues raised through LOTs, 70% would accrue to the respective municipalities and 30% would accrue to the PILOT Special Fund.